After you start running an experiment, you can increase total traffic and rest assured that the same users get the same experience.

 But things are a little more complicated if you decrease traffic or otherwise reconfigure an experiment after you start running it.
 If you intend to reconfigure an experiment while running, you must implement a user profile service to ensure sticky bucketing.
 Bucketing is the process of assigning users to different variations of an experiment.
 There are two scenarios in which you might need to implement sticky bucketing:

-- Reconfigure a running experiment to troubleshoot
+- Reconfiguring a running experiment to troubleshoot.

-- Enable Stats Accelerator
+- Enabling Stats Accelerator.

 However, if you add variations or change traffic allocation while an experiment is running, users without profiles often get rebucketed.
-For example, if you dialed traffic on an experiment down to 0% from 50%, then increased it back to 50%, Optimizely Feature Experimentation would reset the bucketing for that experiment, and some users would begin to see different variations than before.
+For example, if you dialed traffic on an experiment down to 0% from 50% and then increased it back to 50%, Optimizely Feature Experimentation would reset the bucketing for that experiment, and some users would begin to see different variations than before.

-For more information, see How bucketing works.
+For information, see How bucketing works.

 To ensure sticky bucketing, implement a user profile service, which uses a caching layer to persist user IDs to variation assignments.
-For more information, refer to your programming language's SDK topic:
+For information, refer to your programming language's SDK topic: